davidson-engineering/engineering-mechanics/README.md

 import numpy as np
 from statics import StaticsCalculator, Load, Reaction

-# Define forces and reactions here, then use StaticsCalculator to analyze
+# Define forces and reactions here, then use create a StaticsStudy to solve
 loads = [
     Load(
         magnitude=np.array([0, 0, -100, 0, -10, 0]),